bruceravel/demeter/documentation/Athena/process/deg.rst

 There are two methods of deglitching offered by :demeter:`athena`'s deglitching tool, shown above.
 The first involves selecting and removing the glitches one by one.
-The points are selected by clicking the :button:`Choose a point,light` button then clicking on the glitch in the plot.
-After clicking on the plot window, the selected point is indicated with an orange circle, as on the left of the next figure.
+The points are selected by clicking the :button:`Choose a point,light` button then :mark:`leftclick,..` double-clicking on the glitch in the plot.
+After :mark:`leftclick,..` double-clicking on the plot window, the selected point is indicated with an orange circle, as on the left of the next figure.
 Clicking the :button:`Remove point,light` button removes that point from the data, shown in the bottom panel.

 .. subfigstart::